Masterclass empowering future Indigenous filmmakers - Lethbridge | Globalnews.ca

-The empowered filmmaker masterclass is training the Indigenous community to tell their own stories through film.
+The empowered filmmaker masterclass held in Lethbridge will aim to train some in the Indigenous community to tell their own stories through film.

-The local Indigenous artist wants to create films that share Blackfoot history and traditions with other in southern Alberta.
+The local Indigenous artist wants to create films that share Blackfoot history and traditions with others in southern Alberta.

-It’s just one of several ideas that are being thrown around after the first day of the program.
+It’s just one of several ideas being thrown around after the first day of the program.

 Read more: The meaning of empathy: Documentary examines the opioid crisis and community work being done on Blood Tribe